diffusionmri/home/content/authors/admin/_index.md

 highlight_name: true
 ---

 My research mainly focuses on the methodologies in Computational neuroimaging on diffusion MRI.
-He is interested in Quantitative imaging, Tractography-based Parcellation, Microstructure imaging, and Machine learning.
+I’m a poet and a big fan of Vincent Fang and Albert Leung, a badminton enthusiast and a big fan of badminton by Chong-Wei Lee and Dan Lin, a dad/son/husband.

+*** We are looking for postdoctoral and postgraduate to work with us!
+Come join us at NJUST in the world's happiest city, Nanjing, if you are interested in computational neuroscience, especially neuroimaging. ***

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.